cnio-cmu-BioimageAnalysis/3DmicrogliaAnalysis_code/README.md

 3. **Output**:
     - The script generates a CSV file with the quantification results and saves merged images in the specified output directory.

-#### Script Details
+#### 3. 3DtripleQuantification_perImage.groovy

-- **Segmentation**:
-    - The script uses the `Objects3DPopulation` class to segment cells based on the provided masks.
-- **Marker Quantification**:
-    - It calculates the mean and standard deviation of marker intensities within segmented cells.
-- **Results**:
+**Description**: This script quantifies the presence of three markers within segmented cells in 3D images.

+**Usage**:
+1. **Input Parameters**:
+    - `inputFilesDir`: Directory containing the raw image files.
+    - `outputDir`: Directory to save the results.
+    - `dapiChannel`: Channel number for DAPI.
+    - `marker1Channel`: Channel number for Marker1.
+    - `microgliaChannel`: Channel number for Microglia.
+    - `mdkChannel`: Channel number for MDK.
+    - `lucChannel`: Channel number for LUC.
+    - `applyDAPI`: Boolean to apply DAPI.

+2. **Execution**:
+    - Run the script in ImageJ/Fiji with the specified input parameters.

+3. **Output**:
-    - The script saves the quantification results in a CSV file and merged images in the output directory.
+    - The script generates a CSV file with the quantification results and saves merged images in the specified output directory.

 ### Python Script